Whangārei dental cleaning and dental hygienists

 Actually, flossing is more important than brushing.
 If you think about it, your tongue and cheeks are constantly rubbing against the exposed surfaces of your teeth.
 This motion helps to remove bacteria from sticking to those surfaces.

-While tooth brushing does remove some of the material between teeth, it is flossing that scrapes away the bacterial buildup from the inner-most surfaces between teeth.
-Most tooth decay forms between teeth so flossing helps to reduce the bacteria which cause decay between teeth.
+While tooth brushing does remove some of the material between teeth, it is flossing that scrapes away bacterial buildup from the inner-most surfaces between teeth.
+Most tooth decay forms between teeth, so flossing helps to reduce the bacteria that cause decay between teeth.

 Gum disease predominantly forms between teeth as well.
-Flossing not only removes bacteria that cause gum disease, but it also stimulates blood flow in the areas of the gum between teeth.
-The increased blood flow in those areas helps
+Flossing not only removes bacteria that contribute to gum disease, it also stimulates blood flow to the gum tissue between teeth.
+Increased blood flow helps keep gums healthy and improves their ability to fight infection.

 -

 Flossing is recommended at least once a day.
-Research shows that the bacteria on teeth require about 24 hours to build up a protective layer that resists abrasion.
-Once those bacteria have gained a foot hold on your teeth, they continue to multiply and use salts from your saliva to harden the protective layer.
-Once this layer has hardened, the services of a hygienist are required to remove the bacteria and their protective layer.
+Research shows that bacteria on teeth require around 24 hours to build up a protective layer that resists abrasion.
+Once this layer has formed, the bacteria continue to multiply and use minerals from your saliva to harden it further.
+At this point, professional cleaning by a hygienist is required to remove the buildup.

 -